-30 "The Facebook Farmer," CGIAR News, November 29, 2013.
+&lt;sup>30 "The Facebook Farmer," CGIAR News, November 29, 2013.

-31 "The Top 10 Agricultural Facebook Groups in Kenya," gmeltdown, March 13, 2015.
+&lt;sup>31 "The Top 10 Agricultural Facebook Groups in Kenya," gmeltdown, March 13, 2015.

-32 Susan P. Wyche, Andrea Forte, Sarita Yardi Schoenbeck, "Hustling Online: Understanding Consolidated Facebook Use in an Informal Settlement in Nairobi," Proceedings from the 2013 SIGCHI Conference on Human Factors in Computing Systems.
+&lt;sup>32 Susan P. Wyche, Andrea Forte, Sarita Yardi Schoenbeck, "Hustling Online: Understanding Consolidated Facebook Use in an Informal Settlement in Nairobi," Proceedings from the 2013 SIGCHI Conference on Human Factors in Computing Systems.

-to understand the business objectives of each brand and assess how social media could help achieve them.
+Brown also wanted to measure the business impact of Sanergy's social media efforts and show how they supported business outcomes.
+To address these challenges and create her strategy, Brown needed to understand the business objectives of each brand and assess how social media could help achieve them.